 Mr. Celebrity (October 10, 1941)

-Released on October 10, 1941: Little orphan Danny is living with a veterinarian that works on horses at the racetrack, and his grandparents want to take him away from the evil racetrack environment, until they meet Mr. Celebrity.
+Released on October 10, 1941: (running time 67 minutes) Little orphan Danny is living with a veterinarian uncle that works on horses at the racetrack, but his grandparents want to take him away from the evil racetrack environment, until they meet Mr. Celebrity.